lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **3. Select Table**: Drop down menus of available tables.
 For DP0 data, choose the "Table Collection (Schema): dp02_dc2_catalogs", and then choose the table to query (see the :ref:`DP0-2-Data-Products-DPDD` for a reminder of what tables are available).
+On the right-hand side of the panel, select "dp02_dc2_catalogs.Object" from the drop-down menu.
 The table view at lower-right will automatically update to match the selected table.

 **4. Enter Constraints**: Only "Spatial" constraints apply for DP0.2.